Anil Parab

 Anil Parab (अनिल परब) (born 1974) is an Indian politician.
 He is affiliated with the Shiv Sena party.
 Parab served as the Transport & Parliamentary Affairs Minister of Maharashtra from 2019 until 2022.
 He is member of Maharashtra Legislative Council.

 Early life

 He was born in Mumbai, Maharashtra.

 Career

 Parab started his career in the cable business.
 He used to work for an auto rickshaw union.

-He was accused of building a Sai Resort at Dapoli in the name of a cable operator through money earned by extortion and corrupt money.
-The Enforcement Directorate registered a case for building this resort through money laundering.
+He was accused of building Sai Resort at Dapoli in the name of a cable operator with money earned from extortion and corruption.
+The Enforcement Directorate registered a case against him for building this resort through money laundering.
 Kirit Somaiya registered a case with allegations of forgery, cheating and violation of rules.